Denizhan-Yigitbas/Covid_Homeless/README.md

 This project will work to answer this overarching question:

-- Is it feasible to house the entire homeless population in hotel rooms during this pandemic.
-And if so , how many rooms would be needed.
+1. Is it feasible to house the entire homeless population in hotel rooms during this pandemic?
+And if so , how many rooms would be needed?

-- What would be the cost of sheltering the homeless population in hotel room.
+2. What would be the cost of sheltering the homeless population in hotel room?

 ## Data Collection